abdulrahmank/abdulrahmank.github.io/_posts/2020-10-10-retail-biddah.markdown

 **Activities**:
 No developments so far.

-#### Stock.It.
+#### Order.It.

-Product to enable shop keepers to maintain their inventory and get insights on what to buy what not to buy.
+Product to enable customers to order from the near by shop that has embraced retail biddah product suite.

 **Activities**:
 No developments so far.